darkpeaceduck/ml-image-generators/README.md

-## Image generator implementations sharing same runtime enviroment
+## Image generator implementations sharing same runtime enviroment, exportalbe/importable to/with each other
   TODO implement adapters

 ## Papers sources